Best 3D Printer Under £500 UK 2026

 Not sure which setup is right for you?

 Around £200: Entry Excellence The Bambu Lab A1 Mini (around £200) delivers premium features at entry prices.
 Auto-calibration, excellent software, and reliable results.
-Build volume is smaller (180x180x180mm), but plenty for most projects.
+Build volume is smaller (180x180x180mm), but plenty for most projects. r/3Dprinting recommends this one constantly.

-The Creality Ender 3 V3 SE offers larger build volume and massive community support.
-More hands-on, more learning, more capability once you've mastered it. *(Price when reviewed: ~£170 | Check price)*
+The Creality Ender 3 V3 SE has a larger build volume and massive community support.
+More hands-on, more learning, more capability once you've mastered it. *(Price when reviewed: ~£170 | View on Amazon)*

 The Creality K1 adds an enclosure and can handle engineering materials like ABS and ASA without modification.
-Ventilation required. *(Price when reviewed: ~£300 | Check price)*
+Ventilation required. *(Price when reviewed: ~£300 | View on Amazon)*

 The Elegoo Neptune 4 Max (around £350) goes the opposite direction: massive 420x420x480mm build volume for printing large functional parts.
 Speed and size over refinement.